 - Purchase course resources (audio lectures, textbooks, etc) as directed in the course syllabus.

 - Proceed to take the course and enjoy the benefits of Distance Education!

-Materials for the courses are generally available in the Trinity Bookstore (1.800.456.7323 or 847.317.6800).
+Materials for the courses are generally available in Trinity’s Online Bookstore.
 Students are welcome to acquire course materials (books) through other providers.
 Institute of Theological Studies lecture material is available ChristianCourses.com.

 Visiting Students and students enrolled through Extension sites may enroll anytime and have six (6) months to complete each course (nine months for students overseas).
 Students enrolled in a degree program through the Deerfield or Davie, Florida campus must begin and complete DE courses within the framework of the regularly scheduled academic calendar.

 In the case of a severe disruption in a student’s life, a request for a due-date extension may be made.
 Read the stipulations below.

 Enrollment in DE is available to those who have earned bachelor’s degrees.
 Students may enroll as a Visiting Student, which allows them to take graduate-level courses without being accepted into a degree program at Trinity.
 Courses taken may be applied to degree programs at Trinity (although permission to take DE does not imply or guarantee acceptance), or transferred to other institutions.
 A visiting student may take up to nine (9) credit hours a semester.
 It is recommended, if a student is considering a degree program, they take no more than 12 credit hours as a visiting student before enrolling in their degree program.